Domingo B. Febre Pellicier

 Bio

 Domingo B. Febre Pellicier, a native of Puerto Rico, enlisted in the Army in 1950 and served for fourteen years.
-He is very proud of his service in Korea, Germany, and Panama.
-He recalls his first impressions of Incheon when he arrived in 1950.
-He also describes what it was like to be on the frontlines as a Rifleman.
+He was very proud of his service in Korea, Germany, and Panama.
+He recalled his first impressions of Incheon when he arrived in 1950.
+He also describes what it was like to be on the frontlines as a rifleman.
 Unfortunately, for the men that served, the living conditions were harsh.
-He explains what it was like having access to a limited water supply.
-Overall, he recounts the difficulties of the war, but how important they were in helping Korea modernize.
+He explained what it was like having access to a limited water supply and being hospitalized because he once drank contaminated water.
+Overall, he recounted the difficulties of the war, but how important they were in helping Korea modernize.

 Video Clips